ParallelMaths/parallel/pages/9-08-checkmate.md

 ---

-The Queen can move to the (d8) square, and then the King is trapped by Queen.
+The Queen can move to the (d8) square, and then the King is trapped by the Queen.
 :::

 ::: problem id=1_5 marks=1
 __1.5.__ This is not an easy question, but it will stretch those of you who are more than beginners.
-It is white to move.
+It is white's turn to move.
 Find white’s best move, then work out black’s only response and then identify which piece white would take on the next move.

 ![](/resources/9-08-checkmate/1-5-chess-puzzle.png){image align="center"}